Who we are

 Chief International Development Finance Officer at CDP S.p.A

-Ms. Baldino holds an Honours Degree in Economics from the Sapienza University in Rome and an MA in International Economics from the Graduate Institute of International Studies in Geneva.
+Ms. Baldino holds an Honours Degree in economics from Sapienza University in Rome and an M.A. degree in International Economics from the Graduate Institute of International Studies in Geneva.

-She joined Cassa Depositi e Prestiti in 2015, where she held the position of Chief Business Officer until 2018.
-Previously, Ms. Baldino worked for key international financial institutions in the corporate, investment banking and research sectors, focusing on infrastructure, as well as public and development finance.
+She joined in 2015 Cassa Depositi e Prestiti, where she held the position of Chief Business Officer until 2018.
+Previously, she worked for key international financial institutions in the corporate, investment banking and research sectors, focusing on infrastructure, as well as public and development finance.

 At the beginning of her career, Ms. Baldino served as an economist at the World Bank in the Central Western Africa Department and at The United Nations Conference on Trade and Development.